pixelastic/videogames.pixelastic.com/README.md

 but they are not published to npm.
 Instead, they are pushed on `assets.pixelastic.com`, a server I own.

-Whenever I want to add screenshots of a new game, I first need to create a new `videogames-assets-*` repository.
-I can use https://github.com/pixelastic/videogames-assets-TEMPLATE as a template to create the new one.

-I have a `videogames-helper` module that helps in generating the manifest, uploading the assets and releasing the asset module.
+## Adding screenshots for a new game

+First, create a new private repo with `vdc -p videogames-assets-{gameName}`.

+Then, go into `videogames-assets-TEMPLATES` and add a new remote pointing to this new repo with `vrc {gameName} pixelastic/videogames-assets-{gameName}`.

+Fetch that remote with `git fetch {gameName}` and switch to it with `vrs {gameName}`.
+You can now push force the template to the new repo with `vbps -f`.

+Now, head back to the asset repo, add the required files into `assets/gameplay` and update the package name in `package.json`.

+Run `yarn build` to build the manifest, `yarn deploy` to push files and `yarn release` to release the npm module.

+Once published, you can add the new game to the data of the main website.